 Originally published May 12, 2008.
-Updated November 19, 2013.
+Updated August 17, 2017.

-An estimated 66 to 74 percent of women in the U.S. color their hair, so the issue of whether this practice can be harmful is an important one.
-At this point, the answer to your question is no. I’ve seen no studies that demonstrate conclusively that using hair dye leads to increased risks of cancer or other diseases.
-The strongest evidence we have for such a link comes from epidemiological studies that found an increased risk of bladder cancer among hairdressers and barbers with high occupational exposure to these products.
-But even here the evidence is not conclusive.
-According to a review published in January, 2013, in the Journal of Clinical and Aesthetic Dermatology, the bulk of available data does not strongly support an association between hair dye use and bladder cancer among individuals in these professions.
-However, based on results of a previous study that found a significant relationship between hair-dye use and bladder cancer, the International Agency for Research on Cancer (IARC) concluded in 2008 that working regularly with hair dyes in salons and barbershops probably increases the risk of cancer and that long term employment in these establishments is “probably carcinogenic to humans.”
+These findings indicate that we need to know more about the short and long-term health implications of using these hair products.
+Prior to the new results, the strongest evidence we had for a link between hair dye and cancer came from epidemiological studies showing an increased risk of bladder cancer among hairdressers and barbers with high occupational exposure to these products.
+But even that evidence was not conclusive.
+According to a review published in January 2013 in the Journal of Clinical and Aesthetic Dermatology, the bulk of available data did not strongly support a link between occupational exposure to hair dye and bladder cancer.
+However, based on results of a previous study that found a significant relationship between hair-dye use and bladder cancer, the International Agency for Research on Cancer (IARC) concluded in 2008 that working regularly with hair dyes in salons and barbershops probably increases the risk of cancer and that long-term employment in these establishments is “probably carcinogenic to humans.”
 At the same time, the IARC, an arm of the World Health Organization, reported that there is not enough evidence to conclude that occasional personal use of hair coloring raises the risk of any type of cancer.

 In general, I discourage use of hair dyes containing artificial coloring agents, which to my mind are as suspect in cosmetic products as they are in food.
-More than 5,000 different chemicals – some of them carcinogenic in animals – are used in hair dyes; these can be absorbed through the scalp, with its rich blood supply and be carried throughout the body.
+More than 5,000 different chemicals – some of them carcinogenic in animals – are used in hair dyes; these can be absorbed through the scalp, with its rich blood supply, and be carried throughout the body.